CSolitaire/nlp_topic_modeling_project/README.md

 12.7.2020

 ## About the Project
-Scraped 1800 of the most recently updated GitHub README pages associated with the dicpiline of Geology to examine current trends in the field.
+This project scrapped data from 1800 of the most recently updated GitHub README pages associated with the dicpiline of Geology to examine current trends in the field.
 Using topic modeling 5 trends were identifed in the repositories (list trends).
-Trend associateion became clearer when common words were removed.
+Trend association became clearer when common words were removed.
 Using identified trend clusters dictornays of trending words were crated and scored providing a ranked list of trends for the field.
+TFIDF Corpus

 ## Goals
 To identify common trends in GitHub repository users who focus on Geological research